Get Pre-Approved For Your Car Loan Apply Now

 Can you negotiate the MSRP when buying a car?

-There is more transparency in today’s new-car transaction than there used to be, but there’s still information about a vehicle’s price that is hard to come by.
-The invoice price is theoretically what the dealership pays to buy a vehicle from the manufacturer.
+There is more transparency in today’s new-car transactions than there used to be, but there’s still information about a vehicle’s pricing that can be hard to come by.
+The invoice price is theoretically the amount the dealer paid the manufacturer for the vehicle.
 Dealers used to be secretive about invoice pricing, but it’s now relatively easy to find a vehicle’s invoice price online.

 In reality, there’s an even lower dealer cost per vehicle on which the store bases their side of the negotiation.
-It often incorporates what the industry calls a holdback, which cuts a couple per cent off the invoice price to help the dealer cover the costs of doing business, like commissions, salaries, and other overhead costs.
+It often incorporates what the industry calls a holdback, which cuts a couple of percent off the invoice price to help the dealer cover the costs of doing business, like sales commissions, employee salaries, and other operational costs.

 A dealer’s invoice price is always negotiable